ETH-NEXUS/gExcite_pipeline/config/README.md

 The "featureReferenceFile" is a comma-separated text file describing all ADT antibodies used in the experiment at hand.
 For further information please consult the Cellranger tool [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#feature-ref).

+## Example

+A pre-compiled [example config file](testdata/config_testdata.yaml) is available in the testdata subdirectory